murphy214/tileclip/README.md

-# tileclip - Simple web-mercator tile set clipping library for cutting features into tiles effectiently
+# tileclip - A Simple Tile Clipping Library

 ### What is it?